 7.6.4.1 Overview

-This clause defines the behaviour that is expected from the 5GMSd AS when the Content Hosting Configuration has been successfully provisioned.
-The main operations that are performed affect the caching and purging of cached content as well as the processing for media preparation and at the edge.
+This clause defines the behaviour that is expected from the 5GMSd AS when the Content Hosting Configuration as defined in clause 8.8.3.1 of TS 26.510 [56] has been successfully provisioned.
+The main operations that are performed affect content caching, purging of cached content, and media preparation processing for content distributed from one or more service locations.
+Within a Content Hosting Configuration, one or more distribution configurations may be defined where each may specify different content caching, purging, and preparation behaviors for content ingested at reference point M2d or M10d.
+The Content Hosting Configuration may further specify, through the definition of affinity groups, how service locations exposed at reference point M4d and associated with each distribution configuration are deployed within the 5GMSd AS.

 7.6.4.2 Content caching